-There was a joke traveling around the internet from Carrie On Y’all that said, “Maybe if I start yelling ‘Get your shoes on!’ the night before, we could get to school on time the next day.”
-Honestly, the struggle is real.
-Using following directions activities is one way to discover the answer to the golden question: how to make kids listen.
-But…
+There was a joke traveling around years ago from Carrie On Y’all that said, “Maybe if I start yelling ‘Get your shoes on!’ the night before, we could get to school on time the next day.”

-Just yesterday I was getting ready to take my son to school.
+Several years ago I was getting ready to take my son to school.
 He insisted—like life or death insisted—that he needed to wear his green shoes.

 So I helped him find his green shoes, laid them out on the floor, and then realized I made a horrible mistake.

-He shook his head and said, “No, green shoes, mom.
-Nooo!”
 In exactly two minutes, the green shoes went from being my complaining child’s most prized possession to the most horrible and disgusting shoes one could don.
-Genius tricks, where are you?

-Teaching kids to follow directions…let’s simplify.
+Teaching kids to follow directions – let’s simplify.

 - Eye contact